 Earn your BS and MS at the same time

 With our program curriculum, students can even earn your BS in Criminal Justice and Criminology degrees faster by enrolling in the Accelerated Dual Degree program.
 In it, you’ll work toward earning both your bachelor’s and master’s degrees in Criminal Justice and Criminology in just five years.

 Discover the criminal justice and criminology focus that’s right for you

 Our goal is to make sure you get the education you need to fully realize your passions.
 When you pursue a Criminal Justice and Criminology BS at UCM, you will learn from faculty who are invested in helping you grow personally and professionally.
 Throughout the program, faculty are accessible to you and eager to help you succeed.
 In addition to providing detailed course instruction, they will be by your side on field trips, with you in your student groups and sit down with you to mentor you outside of the classroom.

 We make it easy for you to be an active participant in your CJC education.
 In addition to engaging undergraduate coursework taught by seasoned experts, you’ll have a breadth of experiential learning opportunities available to you.

 Through focused coursework and learning opportunities outside the classroom, your bachelor’s in Criminal Justice and Criminology will prepare you for a career serving your community.
 You’ll be ready to excel in jobs that involve policing and enforcing the law, investigating fraud and abuse and helping people in the criminal justice system through youth programs and legal aid.

-In addition to finding employment in county sheriffs’ offices, local law enforcement agencies and police departments, law practices and insurance companies, graduates have found rewarding careers in security operations, investigations analysis, community mental health liaising and more with organizations such as:
+In addition to finding employment in county sheriffs’ offices, federal and local law enforcement agencies, police departments, law practices and insurance companies, graduates have found rewarding careers in security operations, investigations analysis, victim services, casework and more with organizations such as: